 The Supertrees will also allow visitors to enjoy the view from above.
-The OCBC Skyway is 128 m long suspension bridge that links two of the taller trees together and allows visitors to soak in the view from 22m above the ground.
+A 128 m long suspension bridge links two of the taller trees together and allows visitors to soak in the view from 22 m above the ground.
 Steel is a critical component of the entire project, from the frames around each trunk to the network of branches that form the canopy.
 The steel work was the responsibility of Singapore company TTJ Design and Engineering, which relied heavily on Tekla BIM software for the entire project.

 Design has complex geometries